asreview-simulation/asreview-simulation/README.dev.md

 - version is consistent across the repository
 - source dist can be built
 - wheel dist can be built
+- software works as expected when installing from distributable

 ## Publishing: Zenodo